onecompiler/docs/java.md

 }

 dependencies {
-    // add dependencies here like following
+    // add dependencies here as below
     compile group: 'org.apache.commons', name: 'commons-lang3', version: '3.9'
 }
 ```
 # About Java

 Java is a very popular general-purpose programming language, it is class-based and object-oriented.
 Java was developed by James Gosling at Sun Microsystems ( later acquired by Oracle) the initial release of Java was in 1995.
-Java 11 is the latest long-term supported version (LTS).
+Java 17 is the latest long-term supported version (LTS).
 As of today, Java is the world's number one server programming language with a 12 million developer community, 5 million students studying worldwide and it's #1 choice for the cloud development.

 # Syntax help